 Hierarchicalists teach an authority structure where the man has priority over the woman in the church and home.

-There is wide agreement between evangelical egalitarians and hierarchicalists in regard to the place of a women in society, home and church.
+There is a broad agreement between evangelical egalitarians and hierarchical lists regarding the place of women in society, home, and church.

-Both affirm woman as made in the image of God.
+Both affirm women as made in the image of God.

 Neither teaches an ontological hierarchy of male and female.

-Both agree that a woman’s role in the home and church is to a large degree culturally defined.
+Both agree that a woman’s role in the home and church is largely culturally defined.

-Both acknowledge the significant contributions women have made in biblical history and in the modern world.
+Both acknowledge women’s significant contributions in biblical history and the modern world.

 Both take note of the place of women in the life of Christ as recorded in the Gospels and of the high esteem Jesus Christ placed on women.

 Both insist that there are many clear passages in the NT where women have a significant part in church life: